 Cultures are some of the greatest treasures in our world: food, clothing, monuments, traditions, history, humour, language and ways of thinking.

-Tis' truly fascinating and gives an enormous sense of belonging and patriotism.
+Tis' truly fascinating and gives an enormous

 My sense of home was taken away in a whirlwind, without closure, all because of the consequences of my teenage drama.
 I may have been perceived as rebellious, but in all truthfulness I was just shy and insecure and for some reason I carried this tag of identity for much of my life.
 From a rushed decision we found ourselves eight hours away from home and then within weeks ended up in a completely different country.
 From then on, everything we had known that was consistent was gone.
 It all changed.